Lawrence Dallaglio: Club career

 In the following season he joined London Wasps late because of the Rugby World Cup.
 He returned to find London Wasps struggling near the bottom of the Guinness Premiership.
-Wasps fortunes quickly changed.
-They made it through the group in the EDF Cup, and started climbing up the table.
-Despite this good form in domestic competitions, they narrowly failed to make it out of their Heineken Cup group.
-They lost out to Munster, the eventual winners, but could have made it out if they had beaten them in Ireland in the final matchday of pool play.
+Wasps' fortunes quickly changed; they made it through the group in the EDF Cup, and started climbing up the table. they narrowly failed to make it out of their Heineken Cup group.
+They lost out to Munster, the eventual winners, but could have qualified if they had beaten them away in their final pool game.

-They soon hit top form in the Premiership, winning game after game.
-They reached the play-offs and drew a home match against Bath.
+They soon hit top form in the Premiership; they reached the play-offs and drew a home match against Bath.
 They won the game 21-6, but lost rising star Danny Cipriani to an injury.
 Leicester Tigers beat Gloucester to qualify for the Premiership final.
-This match was to be Lawrence Dallaglio's last match, and it was to be played in front of a capacity crowd of 81,600 at Twickenham.
+This match was to be Dallaglio's last match, and it was to be played in front of a capacity crowd of 81,600 at Twickenham.
 They were made to fight, but eventually won 26-16.
-Dallaglio later claimed it was Wasps' greatest Premiership title, noting the damaging effect the Rugby World Cup had on their squad.

-In the 67th minute of the Premiership final, he was substituted, and received a standing ovation by the sell out crowd.
+Dallaglio later said it was Wasps' greatest Premiership title, noting the damaging effect the Rugby World Cup had on their squad.
+In the 67th minute of the Premiership final, Dallaglio was substituted, and received a standing ovation from the crowd.

-Lawrence made a sly appearance, at blindside flanker, for London Wasps "A" Team in the Guinness A League on 8 September 2008.
+Dallaglio made a sly appearance, at blindside flanker, for London Wasps "A" Team in the Guinness A League on 8 September 2008.
 He was getting game time before he captained an England XV for the Help For Heroes game at Twickenham on 20 September later that month.

-International
+International career

 Dallaglio was a member of the inaugural World Cup Sevens-winning squad with England in 1993.

 He was then a surprise choice for the 1994 England tour to South Africa.
 Yet the following winter he was not guaranteed a place in Wasps' back-row.
 He made his debut for England in November 1995 as a substitute against the Springboks and toured South Africa as a member of the 1997 British & Irish Lions squad.
 He was given the England captaincy in the autumn of 1997 by new coach Clive Woodward, taking over from Phil de Glanville.
 The other candidate for the job, Martin Johnson, had led the Lions tour, but Dallaglio was preferred.